 Exchange the positions of the two sets of counters in the least possible number of moves

-Can you fit the tangram pieces into the outline of Little Ming playing the board game?
+Can you fit the tangram pieces into the outlines of these people?

-Can you fit the tangram pieces into the outline of this shape.
-How would you describe it?
+Can you fit the tangram pieces into the outline of Granma T?

-Can you fit the tangram pieces into the outlines of the workmen?
+Can you fit the tangram pieces into the outline of this telephone?